National Office Staff

 Andrea Levien | ALevien [at] FairVote.org

-Andrea Levien is a Research Associate focused on Electoral College reform and women in politics.
-She is the lead author of Representation 2020's State of Women's Representation 2013 report and of FairVote's Presidential Election Inequality 2012 report, to be released this fall.
+Andrea Levien is a research associate focused on Electoral College reform and women in politics.
+She is the lead author of Representation 2020's State of Women's Representation 2013 report and of FairVote's Presidential Election Inequality 2012 report, to be released this winter.
 While at FairVote, she has published articles in Presidential Studies Quarterly and The Washington Post and has appeared on C-SPAN and WJLA-TV, ABC 7's D.C. news affiliate.

-Andrea graduated from Yale in 2012 with a B.A. in political science with distinction.
+Andrea graduated from Yale with a B.A. in political science.
 While at Yale, she researched and advocated for progressive policies such as the Connecticut DREAM Act and the New Haven Promise Program with the Yale College Democrats and the Roosevelt Institute.
 During her summers, she interned at Human Rights First, LatinoJustice PRLDEF, and the Hotline for Migrant Workers in Tel Aviv.
 She is from New York City.

 Andrew Spencer | DSpencer [at] FairVote.org